-- Great Leadership: Are they able to guide Property Managers and contractors to ensure all of your properties will run successfully?
+- Great Leadership: Are they able to guide Property Managers and contractors to ensure work is executed in the right order successfully

 - Excellent Storyteller: A good Asset Manager is able to convey the story of your business plan to the relevant people, create a welcoming community for your residents and a profitable investment for you.

-- Analytical Skills: Can they process and analyze the relevant data for your properties?
+- Analytical Skills: Can they process and analyze the relevant data and Key Performance Indicators for your properties?
 Do they understand rent rolls, occupancy rates, evictions and bad debt?
 This data is all essential to running a profitable property.

 - Communication Skills: You are going to be speaking to your Asset Manager a lot, you want to make sure they can communicate about the information you need.
-They also need to be able to communicate effectively with Property Managers and contractors.
+They also need to be able to communicate effectively with Property Managers, lenders and contractors.

 Without a good Asset Manager, your property will not see the success it deserves.
 And you will not be honoring the investors in your syndicate.
 After all, when investing through a syndicate, people typically pay 1-3 percent in asset management fees.
 You need to ensure their money is being spent wisely!

 Many investors wonder why they don’t see great success from their properties.
 It is likely a result of their business plan not being executed well.